emdeh/wifi-enabled-coop-door/README.md

 - Implement authentication for the web interface to prevent unauthorized access.
 - Consider using HTTPS to encrypt communication with the Raspberry Pi.

+# Next up

+- Need to fix triggers to when scheduled time passes, the door open functions are called.